Ricciardi Lab

 Thesis title: Impacts of introduced piscivores on lake fish assemblages.

-[Current position: Regional Aquatic Science Analyst, Ontario Ministry of Natural Resources]
+[Current position: Aquatic Research Biologist, Ontario Ministry of Natural Resources]

 Rebekah Kipp (MSc, Biology, 2010)